dqtoy/Arbok/Docs/EventStuff.md

     - if yes, was it eaten on this tick?
     - if yes, reverse eating it
         - marke apple as not eaten in AllApplesState, and remove snake tail

+AppleManager
+- DoTick
+    - is there an apple spawn at this tick?
+    - if yes, is there a snake head, tail, or wall on the apple position?
+    - if no, instantiate apple at position
+- RollbackTick
+    - is there an apple spawn at this tick?
+    - if yes, is there a snake head, tail, or wall on the apple position?
+    - if no, destroy apple at position